ChadaBendriss/yatzy/docs/design_system.md

 The scoreboard displays the current score, score boxes, and the total score.

 ### End of the Game
-The top rigtht screen shows the final score and provides an option to start a new game.
+The top rigtht screen shows the final score and refresh the page to start a new game.

 ### Additional Concepts
 - **Header**: Contains the game title.